jpegleg/kiaproxy/README.md

 podman run -e SERVERS=192.168.1.120:443,192.168.1.121:443,192.168.1.122:443 -e LISTENER=0.0.0.0:443 -d -it --network=host carefuldata/kiaproxy

 ```
-_Note that the container image is set to use the port in the container image, so we expect to use the 443 port for the listener when using the container but it still needs to be set.
+_Note that the container image is set to use (EXPOSE) the 443 port in the container image, so we expect to use the 443 port for the listener when using the container but it still needs to be set as an environment variable.
-But the servers can use any ports, ip addresses, or DNS names in the container version._
+The servers can use any ports, ip addresses, or DNS names in the container version._

 Installing via Cargo: